robjds/Tailobatics/README.md

 # Tailobatics

-Code accompaniment to 'Mechanisms for mid-air reorientation using tail rotation in gliding geckos' by Siddall, Byrnes, Full and Jusufi, accepted for publication in Integrative and Comparative Biology.
+Code accompaniment to **Mechanisms for mid-air reorientation using tail rotation in gliding geckos** by Siddall, Byrnes, Full and Jusufi, accepted for publication in Integrative and Comparative Biology.

-Permanent DOI for code repository: https://dx.doi.org/10.17617/3.6k Paper DOI: tbd
+Permanent DOI for code repository: https://dx.doi.org/10.17617/3.6k

 A multibody simulation of inertial reorientation with a tail, including trajectory optimization.
 Used to investigate the arboreal acrobatics of geckos.
 Implemented in Matlab using Simscape Multibody.